-The majority of parents I know have invested in a ball pit.
-It’s your opportunity to bring a little bit of soft play into your living room or garden.
+If I think about my mummy group, the majority have invested in a ball pit.
+After all, it’s an opportunity to bring a fun activity into your living room or garden.
 However, why purchase a ball pit if you don’t need to?
-It’s another thing to store and another thing to buy.
+It’s another piece of kit to store and another thing to buy.
 That’s why I used my travel cot.

 I actually think that putting balls into the travel cot makes a lot of sense.
 Ball pits tend to be quite shallow and I find that the balls are more secure in the travel cot.
-That said, if your little one is confidently on the move and you want something they can get in and out of themselves, then this might not be the solution for you.
+That said, if your little babe is confidently on the move, then this might not be the solution for you.
+You’ll probably want something they can get in and out of themselves.
+You won’t be able to turn your travel cot into a ball pit if you only have a small bassinet either.

 Is it worth it?

-Travel cots are popular pieces of kit and most people I know with children under the age of two own a travel cot.
+Travel cots are popular pieces of kit and most people I know with children under the age of two own one.
 They might also own a playpen and a ball pit.
-But with this hack, you can buy a Graco compact travel cot and use it in a number of ways, for a solid 18 months.
+But with this hack, you can buy a compact travel cot and use it in a number of ways, for a solid 18 months.

-Three items for the price of one?
+Three baby accessories for the price of one?
 It works for me.
 This isn’t the only multi-use item that I have either, I have adapted my baby box to ensure that I get full use out of it.

 Even if you end up buying a separate playpen or ball pit eventually, at least you can save some money and space initially by using this hack.
-Just remember to buy a new mattress if you pick your travel cot up second hand and want to use it the traditional way.
+Just remember to buy a new mattress if you pick your travel cot up secondhand.